elizabeth-poggie/elizabeth-poggie/_content/notes/01-user-interface-solution.md

 TLDR:

 - Use Flexbox when arranging items along a single dimension, like in navigation bars or adaptable content sections within a container.
-- Use floats when you want to create "magazine" layouts
+- Use floats when you want to create "magazine" layouts.